damiansima/fire-sale/README.md

 Its simple DSL allows you to generate load and spike like traffic in order to stress your services in a way that reflects your production traffic.

-By unit of time
-* Spike traffic
-* Sustained traffic
-* Paced traffic

 ## REQUIREMENTS
 It requires GO 1.15